Antoine GODIN

 Overview

-Antoine Godin is responsible for the development and monitoring program for the macroeconomic modeling tool, GEMMES: “General Monetary and Multisectoral Macrodynamics for the Ecological Shift.”
+Antoine Godin is responsible for the development and monitoring of AFD's program on macroeconomic modeling tools for the ecological transition, including the GEMMES model (“General Monetary and Multisectoral Macrodynamics for the Ecological Shift”).
 Developed by AFD, this tool is one of the few whose scenarios include economic and financial risks related to climate change and the increasing scarcity of resources that result.

 Antoine Godin joined AFD in 2017 and worked on the development of an application of the GEMMES model for the economies of Colombia and Morocco.
 He has been head of the GEMMES Unit since July 2019.
 He is also continuing research on low-carbon and resilient economic development, with a focus on the changes in the job market that are part of this transition.